hwoodall106/fhirsqldemo/README.md

 - Open the FHIR SQL Builder UI at http://localhost:52773/csp/fhirsql/index.csp#/.
 Here you can inspect or edit the current transformation specifications (mappings from FHIR resources to tables), refresh the projections, or add new repositories to analyse.

- Warning: Editing the Specifications may affect functionality of later parts of the demo if not careful (see Editing the Specifications section below)
+ Warning: Editing the Specifications may affect functionality of later parts of the demo if not careful (see the 'The FHIR SQL Builder - Transformation Specifications' section below)

  Note also that at the time of writing, the Builder needs to be 'woken up' by inspecting the Transformation Specification of a local repository before editing Transformation Specification on a remote repository (like the one on AWS).